CarnyPriest/earthshaker-aftershock/README.md

 https://github.com/scottdanesi/earthshaker-aftershock

 THIS IS A MODIFICATION OF THE ORIGINAL CODE
-DO NOT CONTACT THE ORIGINAL AUTHOR OF THE P-ROC PROJECT ABOUT THIS GAME CODE - THEY ARE TWO SEPERATE PROJECTS.
+DO NOT CONTACT THE ORIGINAL AUTHOR OF THE P-ROC PROJECT ABOUT THIS GAME CODE - THEY ARE TWO SEPARATE PROJECTS.
-SEEK SUPPORT FOR THE VISUAL PINBALL VERSION AT http://vpuniverse.com
+SEEK SUPPORT FOR THE VISUAL PINBALL VERSION AT http://vpuniverse.com/forums/topic/4250-p-roc-earthshaker-aftershock/

 This project is not affiliated with, or endorsed by WMS Gaming and/or whomever it is that currently holds the rights to the pinball properties under the Williams name.